mediascience/Browser-Multiple-Downloader/README.md

 ## Try it Out
 The <a href="http://chrome.google.com/webstore/detail/multiple-file-downloader/ijodceacahodmjmdmfcobdepogaajbpc" target="_blank">Chrome version</a> is ready for field testing.

-The <a href="https://addons.mozilla.org/en-US/firefox/addon/multiple-file-downloader-alpha/">Firefox version</a> is ready for crash testing.
+The <a href="https://addons.mozilla.org/en-US/firefox/addon/multiple-file-downloader-alpha/" target="_blank">Firefox version</a> is ready for crash testing.

 ## Community